You Will Be My Witnesses

 The offering provides funding for all Woman’s Missionary Union of Virginia (WMUV) missions and ministries and makes possible other Baptist General Association of Virginia (BGAV) special ministries, outreach projects, and initiatives not funded through regular streams of giving.
 Since 1976, this offering has been a joint venture of WMUV and the BGAV.
 The annual goal and allocation of funds are determined by the Executive Director/ Treasurer of WMUV and the Executive Director of the BGAV and approved by their respective boards.

-The stories you read each week are of real people and real ministries, and all are recipients of some financial support from this offering.
+The stories you read each week (below) are of real people and real ministries, and all are recipients of some financial support from this offering.
 Every dollar you give goes directly to support these and many other ministries.
 We invite you to give to the Alma Hunt Offering— joining your gifts with those of many other Virginia Baptists as we share the love of Christ across the Commonwealth and with the whole world.

 Please pray for the Alma Hunt Offering and consider giving to the offering.